derrickluyen/digits/index.md

 <img src="doc/landing.png">

 <h3>Installation Instructions</h3>
-1. Fork this digits Github repository and clone into workspace.
+1. Fork this digits Github repository and clone into workspace. \n
-2. cd into the app directory and run the following command:
+2. cd into the app directory and run the following command:  \n
-$ meteor npm install
+$ meteor npm install \n
-3. Now you can start up the program by running:
+3. Now you can start up the program by running: \n
-$ meteor npm run start
+$ meteor npm run start \n
 4. You can now view the site at http://localhost:3000/

 <h3>Landing Page</h3>